justyna3773/chat_wasm/README.md

 Interesting implementation which is in line with HuggingFace transformers library is Transformers.js.
-*By default, Transformers.js uses hosted pretrained models and precompiled WASM binaries, which should work out-of-the-box. * https://huggingface.co/docs/transformers.js/custom_usage
+*By default, Transformers.js uses hosted pretrained models and precompiled WASM binaries, which should work out-of-the-box.* https://huggingface.co/docs/transformers.js/custom_usage

 Despite not taking advantage of available WebGPU I would recommend it for the sake of simplicity, impressive results and wide range of models supported.
-Check out some of their numerous examples, such as Whisper in the browser: https://huggingface.co/spaces/Xenova/whisper-web or translation model based on distilled gpt2 architecture (only 85 MB!): https://xenova.github.io/transformers.js/
+Check out some of their numerous examples, such as Whisper in the browser: https://huggingface.co/spaces/Xenova/whisper-web or translation model based on distilled gpt2 architecture (only 85 MB!): https://xenova.github.io/transformers.js/ This small size of the model was obtained with quantization of the ONNX model.